 While there are elements of ‘taking further’ before 1845, this comes to the fore in the 1850s and 1860s, with his rough impressionistic landscapes to convey the emotion of the scene at the expense of detail.
 What would eventually become unremarkable a little later on the continent, and in the 20th Century in the UK, we can recognize as extraordinary for its time and context.

 Appreciation of Petit the artist has been hindered by the manner that his art has come down to us.

 The Dispersal of the Family Hoard

-Most of his works, about 10,000, descended in one branch of the family until the 1980s.
+Most of his works, over 10,000, descended in one branch of the family until the 1980s.
 A few hundred of his later sketches went to other family members and few of these found their way onto the market, but none of his earlier so far as one can tell, because they had all been pasted into albums.